cgomesu/website/_posts/2020-05-07-Youtube-as-IPTV-with-TVH.md

 11. Under 'API restrictions', select Restrict key > Youtube Data API v3 > Save.

 That's it!
-Your key is that long string with random letters and numbers in the column labeled Key (blurred in the figure below).
+Your key is that long string with random letters and numbers in the column labeled **Key**.
 Whenever you see a field to ```YOURKEY```, use that one.
 Also, you can repeat this process to generate additional keys.
 It's a good idea to do so.

 ## Install youtube4tvh
 Open a terminal window and run the following: